jspears/gazel/EXAMPLE_USAGE.md

 - Bazel version
 - Number of BUILD files
 - Configuration options from .bazelrc
+- **Clickable BUILD files**: Recent BUILD files are displayed as clickable links

+**Quick Navigation Tip**:
+- Hover over any BUILD file to see the external link icon
+- Click on any BUILD file to immediately jump to the Files tab and view its contents
+- This provides a quick way to explore your workspace structure
 - List of recent BUILD files

 ### 2. Browsing Targets